mrerol/ITU-18-19-Fall-BLG317E-Database-Systems-Ticketz/docs/source/user/member2.rst

 Parts Implemented by Muhammed Raşit EROL
 ========================================

-In this section, there are three main page that are firms pages, driver pages and vehicles pages.
+In this section, there are three main page that are firm pages, driver pages and vehicle pages.
 Furthermore, other components are listed in this section.

 Firm Pages